Dax89/Dax89/README.md

 <details>
   <summary><b>Learn more about REDasm</b></summary>
   <i>
-    REDasm is under heavy development, check the `master` branch activity if you are interested.<br>
+    REDasm is under heavy development, check the "master" branch activity if you are interested.<br>
     You can also follow REDasm on
     <a href="https://twitter.com/re_dasm">Twitter</a> or join the group on
     <a href="https://t.me/REDasmDisassembler">Telegram</a> (please be aware that crack requests are not allowed).